Louis Castle joins GreenPark Sports as chief product officer

 Game design pioneer Louis Castle has joined GreenPark Sports as the company’s chief product officer.

-GreenPark Sports is a bridge between sports and games, with a focus on providing a social community for sports and esports fans.
-It’s an unusual position for Castle, who has 39 years of experience making triple-A games, but in an interview he said he was excited about the opportunity to try new things.
+GreenPark Sports wants to be a bridge between sports and games, with a focus on providing a social community for sports and esports fans.
+It’s an unusual position for Castle, who has 39 years of experience making triple-A games.
+But in an interview, he said he was excited about the opportunity to try new things.

 “It’s really about having a social space where we can connect fans, to the teams, and also to products and partners that fans might be interested in exploring,” Castle said.
 “I’m really impressed by how far the team has come in such a short period of time.”

 In January, the Los Angeles company said it was opening early access for a free-to-play social community for fans of Riot Games’ League of Legends game.
-GreenPark also creates minigames on its site for fans, creating mobile games and social experiences that can keep fans engaged with its platform.
+GreenPark also creates minigames on its site for fans, creating mobile games and social experiences geared toward engagement.

 GreenPark Sports also signed a multiyear global partnership with the National Basketball Players Association (NBPA) to feature official NBA player gear and more in the game.
 GreenPark Sports is offering live social experiences, where fans can explore the dedicated LCS (League of Legends Championship Series) Land and engage in in-app competitions.
 Those include LCS watch parties, prediction battles for LCS matches, and dance battles with avatars.